libretro/docs/docs/guides/install-3ds2ds.md

 - **CFW** You must have custom firmware to run RetroArch on your 3DS or 2DS.
 - **Installer** You can either use `FBI installer` or `Rosalina Menu` from `Luma`.

+!!!
+Warning
+    Hardware or software changes on your device may damage your device.

 ### Downloading and installing

 There are multiple ways of downloading RetroArch for your 3DS or 2DS.